alfonsof/terraform-azure-examples/code/02-one-server/README.md

 This folder contains a one server example of a [Terraform](https://www.terraform.io/) file on Microsoft Azure.

-This Terraform file deploys a single server on Microsoft Azure using Azure Virtual Machines.
+This Terraform file create a single server on Microsoft Azure by provisioning the necessary infrastructure, and using an Azure Virtual Machine.

 ## Requirements